I received a question from an avid blog reader and he asked:

 CLICK HERE to watch the YouTube video.

 However, I wanted to look into the research for more details.
 I came across an article from Rumitology that was published last September 17, 2013 which noted that pronation can lead to back pain in women and orthotics may be needed.

 Within the foot there is an arch.
-If the arch is too high, it is supination and if there is no arch it is pronation, or flat feet.
+If the arch is too high, it is called supination, and if there is no arch, it is called pronation, or flat feet.
 So having flat feet or excessive pronation in the foot can lead to your low back pain.
 Orthotics may help.